mullaguraharish/Regression-Analysis-in-R/README.md

 - We need to have R installed in our computer.
 - Its better if R studio is also installed for easier code execution.
 - The packages mentioned in the top of the code must be intsalled.
-- The Life Expectancy Dataset must be installed for using/importing it.
+- The Life Expectancy Dataset must be downloaded for using/importing it.

-By following these steps, the code will start executing smoothly without no errors.
+By following above steps, the code will start executing smoothly without no errors.

 ## Group Members